robwettach/webdiplomacy-poller/README.md

 [`webdiplomacy_poller.slackworkflow`](slack/webdiplomacy_poller.slackworkflow) into Slack to create the basic workflow, and use the [`webDiplomacy-D.png`](slack/webDiplomacy-D.png) file as it's icon.
 Creating and Publishing that workflow will generate the webhook URL that you can use for `SLACK_WEBHOOK_URL`.

+## Contributing
+This repo uses [`commitlint`](https://commitlint.js.org/) to enforce commit message guidelines, and [Husky](https://github.com/typicode/husky) to make that easy.
+It does require you to have NodeJS installed and to run `npm install` when first checking out the package.
+From then on out, Husky will enforce *all* commit messages match the default `commitlint` format.
+We also have `commitlint`'s CLI set up via `npm run commit` that will help writing valid commit messages.